-2Peter 3:1-4: Beware Of The Scoffers
+2 Peter 3:1-4 Hopeless Search For The Promise

-The coming again of Jesus Christ and the end of the world-this is the subject of this final section of the book of Second Peter.
-What God is after is preparation-for man to prepare himself to receive God's Son.
-Man must be ready for the return of Christ or else he will be doomed.
-This first passage covers a critical subject: the first thing to know-scoffers shall come.
-First, he addresses them as "beloved."
-He reminds them that they are the dear friends of God and of Peter's.
-Second, he reminds them of their blessed condition.
-He mentions their sincere or pure mind.
-Does this mean they were uncontaminated by sin?
-Not at all!
-The phrase "pure minds" (eilikrine dianoian) means to have a clear, pure, unmixed, uncontaminated, focused, and concentrating mind.
+3:1 "This second epistle, beloved, I now write unto you; in both which I stir up your pure minds by way of remembrance:" Second Epistle means second to 1 Peter.
+Peter addresses the saints as "beloved."
+As he begins to stir up their minds in his writing, he reminds them that they are dearly loved.
+The phrase "pure minds" (eilikrine dianoian) means to have a clear, pure, unmixed, uncontaminated, focus; a concentrated mind.
 It is the picture of thoughts being sifted just like wheat is sifted in order to be separated from the chaff.
-Thoughts are to be sifted in order to separate the true and pure from the untrue and impure.
-If a person is to know and understand the return of the Lord, his mind had to be aroused, stirred.
+Thoughts are to be sifted in order to separate the true and pure, from the untrue and impure.
+If a person is to know and understand the return of the Lord, his mind had to be aroused, and stirred.
 The mind cannot be lazy or wandering about.
-It has to be watchful, alert, focused, concentrated, and actively engaged upon two things.
+Peter reminds them of their blessed condition by using the term "pure mind" to accomplish three purposes: